circleci/circleci-docs/jekyll/_cci2/dynamic-config.md

 CircleCI's dynamic configuration feature allows you to:

-- Execute conditional workflows/commands
+- Execute conditional workflows/commands.
-- Pass pipeline parameter values and/or generate additional configuration
+- Pass pipeline parameter values and/or generate additional configuration.
-- Trigger separate `config.yml` configurations which exist outside the default parent `.circleci/` directory
+- Trigger separate `config.yml` configurations, which exist outside the default parent `.circleci/` directory.

 This becomes particularly helpful in cases where your team is using a monorepo, or a single repository, as opposed to using multiple repositories to store your code.

 For instance, you may want to use dynamic configuration to trigger certain workflows based on which files or subdirectories have changed in your repository.
 Otherwise, all of your microservices/sub-projects would go through the entirety of your build, test, and deployment processes when any single update is introduced.
 This scenario is also referred to as _path filtering_.

-Another scenario in which you could use dynamic configuration is when your project consists multiple modules, where each module requires a separate job.
+Another scenario in which you could use dynamic configuration is when your project consists of multiple modules, where each module requires a separate job.
 These jobs could be stored in multiple files as _fragments_ of a configuration.
 Instead of using one full `.circleci/config.yml` file, you could use dynamic configuration to combine these individual fragments into a full configuration when a pipeline is triggered.
 This scenario can also be referred to as _config splitting_.

 ## Getting started with dynamic config in CircleCI
 {: #getting-started-with-dynamic-config-in-circleci }